Frazetta Museum reopens on May 17th and 18th 2017

 The beautiful gallery sits on Mr. Frazetta's private estate that has recently been purchased by his son, Frank JR, and his wife, Lori.
 The reason behind the purchase was simple: to honor his parents' final wishes, which were to preserve his father's art and continue the legacy for fans around the world.

-The museum resides on the original 67 acres in the heart of the Pocono mountains.
+The museum resides on the original 67 acre estate in the heart of the Pocono mountains.
 Overlooking the small lake at the base of the distant mountains, your visit will be one to remember and you will look forward to returning time and time again.
 This estate is where Frank created his most iconic paintings since 1971.
 His four children were brought up on this large parcel of land in a time that the Pocono’s were still in their "honeymoon" stage- with a population under 25,000 in the early 1970’s to today totaling well over 250,000 residents.
 But the estate property has stayed in tact since the original purchase in 1971, only to be groomed and landscaped to make it as beautiful as one could imagine.

 Over the years my father and I talked about what separates one beautiful painting from another- though both are equally as magnificent.
 He told me certain qualities in particular that cannot be duplicated because they were done without an exact idea in mind.
 Of his ten top picks, seven of them are in my personal collection, though some may question how Conan the Adventurer was not my fathers personal favorite of the 8 Conan oils he created.
 Conan the indomitable stands at the forefront based on pure genius and design as stated in the documentary by DR. Dave quoting my father.
 As great as Death Dealer I is, he put Cat girl as its equal- or higher- in many articles over the years.
 Reign of Wizardry is an extremely rare piece which is also in his top five and one few people have ever had the chance to see.
 We have it as our focal point in the center of the museum.
 The debate could go on for decades on his personal best, but in his eyes they were all great!